iceberg-project/Seals/README.md

 $ cd $SCRATCH                      # switch to your working space.
 $ mkdir Seals                      # create a directory to work in.
 $ cd Seals                         # move into your working directory.
-$ module load cuda                 # load parallel computing architecture.
+$ module load cuda/10.2.0          # load parallel computing architecture.
 $ module load anaconda3            # load correct python version.
 $ conda create -p seals_env python=3.9 -y     # create a virtual environment to isolate your work from the default system.
 $ source activate <path>/seals_env    # activate your environment.
 Notice the command line prompt changes to show your environment on the next line.
 [seals_env] $ pwd